 \subsection{Graph Auto-Encoder for Weighted Graph}

-In the last subsection, we only focus on how to obtain a sparse connectivity distribution with the fixed $f(\cdot)$.
-Here we concentrate on how to obtain $f(\cdot)$.
-In particular, a graph auto-encoder is employed as $f(\cdot)$ to utilize the estimated graph in this paper.
+In the previous subsection, we only focus on how to obtain a sparse connectivity distribution with the fixed $f(\cdot)$.
+With the generative distribution, GNN can be easily extended into the non-graph data.
+Then in this subsection, we concentrate on how to obtain $f(\cdot)$ which is implemented by a graph auto-encoder with the estimated graph.
 After obtaining the connectivity distribution by solving problem (\ref{obj_CAN}), we transform the directed graph to an undirected graph via $\mathcal W_{ij} = (p(v_i | v_j) + p(v_j | v_i)) / 2$, and the connectivity distribution serves as the reconstruction goal of graph auto-encoder.
 Firstly, we elaborate details of the specific graph auto-encoder.

-\paragraph{Encoder} As shown in \cite{GCN}, graphs with self-loops show better performance, \textit{i.e.}, $\widetilde A = A + I$.
+\textbf{Encoder} ~ As shown in \cite{GCN}, graphs with self-loops show better performance, \textit{i.e.}, $\widetilde A = A + I$.
 Due to $d_{ii} = 0$, $p(v_i | v_i) \in (0, 1)$ if $k > 1$.
 Particularly, the weights of self-loops are learned adaptively rather than the primitive $I$.
 Consequently, we can simply set $\widetilde A = \mathcal W$ and $\hat A = \widetilde D^{-\frac{1}{2}} \widetilde A \widetilde D^{-\frac{1}{2}}$.
 The encoder consists of multiple GCN layers and aims to transform raw features to latent features with the constructed graph structure.
 Specifically speaking, the latent feature generated by $m$ layers is defined as

-\paragraph{Decoder} According to Assumption \ref{assumption_dist}, we aim to recover the connectivity distribution $p(v | v_i)$ based on Euclidean distances, instead of reconstructing the weight matrix $\widetilde A$ via inner-products.
+\textbf{Decoder} ~ According to Assumption \ref{assumption_dist}, we aim to recover the connectivity distribution $p(v | v_i)$ based on Euclidean distances, instead of reconstructing the weight matrix $\widetilde A$ via inner-products.
 Firstly, distances of latent features $Z$ are calculated by $\hat d_{ij} = \|z_i - z_j\|_2^2$.
 Secondly, the connectivity distribution is reconstructed by a normalization step